GioSensation/Responsi/README.md

 Responsi can also be installed via [Bower](http://http://bower.io "A package manager for the web").
 Search for `responsi.js`.

 **Happy Responsive Coding!**

+## Changelog

+- **0.2.0**: This is the first important update.
+It adds the possibility to fire responsi after the initial init by calling `responsi.fire()` and allows to use the various breakpoints set for responsi, so that you can do something like `if ( responsi.viewport > responsi.phones )`.
+So cool.
+- **0.1.1**: Minor update to the Bower manifest, the readme and add an informational header to the top of the file.
+- **0.1.0**: Initial release.

 ## MIT License